 Processor and Controller Roles and Responsibilities

-Customer and Microsoft agree that Customer is the controller of Personal Data and Microsoft is the processor of such data, except (a) when Customer acts as a processor of Personal Data, in which case Microsoft is a subprocessor; or (b) as stated otherwise in the Online Service Specific terms or this DPA.
+Customer and Microsoft agree that Customer is the controller of Personal Data and Microsoft is the processor of such data, except (a) when Customer acts as a processor of Personal Data, in which case Microsoft is a subprocessor; or (b) as stated otherwise in the Product-specific terms or this DPA.
 When Microsoft acts as the processor or subprocessor of Personal Data, it will process Personal Data only on documented instructions from Customer.
-Customer agrees that its volume licensing agreement (including the DPA Terms and any applicable updates), along with the product documentation and Customer’s use and configuration of features in the Online Services, are Customer’s complete documented instructions to Microsoft for the processing of Personal Data.
-Information on use and configuration of the Online Services can be found at https://docs.microsoft.com/en-us/ or a successor location.
-Any additional or alternate instructions must be agreed to according to the process for amending Customer’s volume licensing agreement.
+Customer agrees that its volume licensing agreement (including the DPA Terms and any applicable updates), along with the product documentation and Customer’s use and configuration of features in the Products, are Customer’s complete documented instructions to Microsoft for the processing of Personal Data, or the Professional Services documentation and Customer’s use of the Professional Services.
+Information on use and configuration of the Products can be found at https://docs.microsoft.com/en-us/ (or a successor location) or other agreement incorporating this DPA.
+Any additional or alternate instructions must be agreed to according to the process for amending Customer’s agreement.
 In any instance where the GDPR applies and Customer is a processor, Customer warrants to Microsoft that Customer’s instructions, including appointment of Microsoft as a processor or subprocessor, have been authorized by the relevant controller.

-To the extent Microsoft uses or otherwise processes Personal Data subject to the GDPR for Microsoft’s legitimate business operations incident to delivery of the Online Services to Customer, Microsoft will comply with the obligations of an independent data controller under GDPR for such use.
-Microsoft is accepting the added responsibilities of a data “controller” under GDPR for processing in connection with its legitimate business operations to: (a) act consistent with regulatory requirements, to the extent required under GDPR; and (b) provide increased transparency to Customers and confirm Microsoft’s accountability for such processing.
-Microsoft employs safeguards to protect Customer Data and Personal Data in processing, including those identified in this DPA and those contemplated in Article 6(4) of the GDPR.
-With respect to processing of Personal Data under this paragraph, Microsoft makes the commitments set forth in Appendix 3 to Attachment 2 – The Standard Contractual Clauses (Processors) of the DPA; for those purposes, (i) any Microsoft disclosure of Personal Data, as described in Appendix 3, that has been transferred in connection with Microsoft’s legitimate business operations is deemed a “Relevant Disclosure” and (ii) the commitments in that Appendix 3 apply to such Personal Data.
+To the extent Microsoft uses or otherwise processes Personal Data subject to the GDPR for business operations incident to providing the Products and Services to Customer, Microsoft will comply with the obligations of an independent data controller under GDPR for such use.
+Microsoft is accepting the added responsibilities of a data “controller” under GDPR for processing in connection with its business operations to: (a) act consistent with regulatory requirements, to the extent required under GDPR; and (b) provide increased transparency to Customers and confirm Microsoft’s accountability for such processing.
+Microsoft employs safeguards to protect Customer Data, Professional Services Data, and Personal Data in processing, including those identified in this DPA and those contemplated in Article 6(4) of the GDPR.
+With respect to processing of Personal Data under this paragraph, Microsoft makes the commitments set forth in the Additional Safeguards section; for those purposes, (i) any Microsoft disclosure of Personal Data, as described in the Additional Safeguards section, that has been transferred in connection with business operations is deemed a “Relevant Disclosure” and (ii) the commitments in the Additional Safeguards section apply to such Personal Data.

 Processing Details